Execution

 export JIRA_PASSWORD=<password>

-Alternatively you may specify them on the command line using the --username and --password options.
+Alternatively you may specify them on the command line using the --username, --password and ``–token’’ options.

-If neither of these are done the username and password will be prompted interactively.
+If none of these are done you will be prompted interactively for each of secrets.

 In order to execute any of the docsteady commands described in the following subsections, a conda environment providing docsteady must be activated, as described in Installing docsteady.